-When the ignition switch cannot be turned toward the LOCK position while keeping the Intelligent Key, proceed as follows:
+When the ignition switch cannot be turned to the LOCK position:

-- 1. Move the selector lever into the P (Park) position. - Turn the ignition switch slightly in the ON direction. - 3.
-Turn the key toward the LOCK position.
+- Shift the selector lever to the P (Park) position. - Turn the ignition switch slightly in the ON direction. - Turn the ignition switch to the LOCK position. - Remove the key if it is inserted in the ignition switch.